As a CPA, I’ve worked with more than a few of foreign-owned LLCs. Time and again, my clients ask me how to actually go about filing these forms.

 Just attach your completed pro forma Form 1120 to Form 5472.
-Then, mail it in.
-However, the standard Form 1120 mailing addresses won’t work.
+Then, mail or Fax it in.
+If you decide to mail the forms, the standard Form 1120 mailing addresses won’t work.
 You can find the correct address in the filing instructions for Form 5472.

-Note: Those addresses can change from time to time, so remember to check the instructions each year.
+Note: Those addresses and Fax Numbers can change from time to time, so remember to check the most updated instructions each year.